daveRendon/az-service-fabric-service-autoscaling/README.md

 <img src="./images/perftest.PNG" alt="drawing" height="350px"/>

-## View the Service Fabric Exlporer
+## View the Service Fabric Explorer
 *(Required step)*

 Observe the Service Fabric Explorer as the test progresses.
 After some time, you will notice additional container instances running in the other Nodes in the cluster.
 After the test completes, the additional container instances would get removed from the Explorer view.